 People who use drugs are often caught up in a network of other drug users.
 Addicted individuals get may become violent and out of order.
 Addicted individuals may lose their social connections (friends, family, and professions).
-Addiction also goes with stigma and discrimination which often discourages them to see help and treatment.
+Addiction also goes with stigma and discrimination which often discourages them from seeking help and treatment.
 Communities with a lot of drug activity miss out on business investments and opportunities for a better life, as investors and families tend to stay far from such communities.

-Simply put, a user may spend all their resources acquiring drugs, getting treatment and so on.
+Simply put, a user may spend all their resources acquiring drugs, getting treatment, and so on.
 Family suffers this way too.
 They may lose their jobs or not be able to get a well-paying job.
-Communities spend a lot of money on prevention programs, treatment and rehabilitation programs.
+Communities spend a lot of money on prevention programs, treatment, and rehabilitation programs.

 In the USA, it is estimated that drug abuse costs the country over $600 billion annually.